 Normalized altitudinal pattern of radiated energy as a function of altitude

-at a given distance from the radar. antenna
+at a given distance from the radar. antenna and height should be given in

 reference to the same reference plane (e.g. ground level or sea level).